macchiato-framework/macchiato-async/README.md

 Keeping it independent allows us this flexibility.

+## Usage

+See `macchiato.test.futures.core` for sample uses.

 ## TODO

 All the things!
 This is just a rough draft and the API might change.

-- Tests would be nice
+- We have some initial tests, expanding the test cases would be nice.
 - More documentation

 # License